Saturday, November 5, 2011

 1993: Little Richard was a guest on Hearts Afire on CBS-TV.

-1995: Hootie and the Blowfish and Bob Dylan reached an out of court settlement for the group's unauthorized use of Dylan's lyrics in the song "Only Want to Be With You".
+1995: Hootie and the Blowfish and Bob Dylan reached an out of court settlement for the group's unauthorized use of Dylan's lyrics in the song "Only Want To Be With You".

-1998: U2 released their compilation The Best of 1980-1990.
+1998: U2 released their compilation album The Best of 1980-1990.

 1998: The Bee Gees released their great live album One Night Only.